 I actually had way too much fun creating these vintage french bakery inspired designs for the canisters.
 Being able to create whatever I can dream up is my favorite thing about the Silhouette cutting machine.
 But after I got everything designed, I realized the detailed label would be a big pain to cut and weed without messing it up with regular vinyl.
 There are some seriously thin lines and lots of tiny details.
 I have yet to try putting heat transfer vinyl onto something hard so this was my first test run.
 I am happy to report it’s my new favorite way to use HTV and I’m going to be exploring it more.

-If you are ready to see how easy it was to turn old PB jars into something awesome, click the arrow below for the tutorial.
+If you are ready to see how easy it was to turn old PB jars into something awesome, click the arrow below for the full tutorial.

 And to use up even more of those glass jars, check out how my friend Jenny from Refresh Living reused jars in her bathroom.